-E. Project Budget
+D. Project Budget

 - 1. Proposed Work Cost Breakdown: Provide a complete and thorough budget breakdown.
 Itemize costs according to work elements, such as windows, doors, roof, exhibit cases, research, etc. Be sure to account for the total cost of the proposed project, not just the state share. - 2.
 Total Project Costs: Indicate the total cost of the work described in the breakdown.
 The matching share must be at least 20% of the total project. - 3.
 Estimates: Indicate how project estimates were determined (estimates from contractors, architects, exhibit designers, etc). - 4.
 Partial Funding: Explain how partial funding would allow for a successful project.
 Prioritize and explain which components are critical in order to proceed.
-Indicate how work could be phased and the sequence of completion.
-Applicants who do not include options may not receive funding.
+Indicate how work could be phased.